 FOCus Teams and Classes should be considered an addition to the ongoing family practice of using the FOC platform (curriculum, community, coaching), not a replacement for parental involvement.

 FOCus Teams are a series of 13 weekly meetings that focus on developing social & emotional habits in a small group setting.
-The sessions are led by an FOC mentor, for which the parents and students are asked for their preference.
+The sessions are led by an FOC mentor.
+Parents and students may select their preferred mentor.

 The sessions are dynamic and based on the needs of the participants, so no two teams are alike.
 Because of their unique nature, students can participate multiple times if desired.